kc01-8/EU4-Macros/README.md

 # EU4-Macros
 A few macros for Europa Universalis IV

+## Burgundy Macro
-The "Burgundy" macro is used for a strategy with the burgundian inheritance which requires giving every province but your capital to burgundy.
+-The "Burgundy" macro is used for a strategy with the burgundian inheritance which requires giving every province but your capital to burgundy.
 Instead of clicking for 15 minutes you can use it.
+-To use it, simply open the file and press F3 after you have gone to your vassals menu and clicked on burgundy, as shown.

+## State Unstate
-The "State_Unstate" macro will either unstate or restate all of your states for you automatically.
+-The "State Unstate" macro will either unstate or restate all of your states for you automatically.
+-To use it, open the file and press F2 after you have opened the states menu in the outliner.

+#### Important
 Please note you will have to do the last page manually in most cases.
+You need the program [Auto Hot Key](https://github.com/AutoHotkey/AutoHotkey/releases) to open the macros.